 Graduate Applications and Admissions

 Students are admitted to the MA program for fall only.
 Students who wish to be considered for funding must submit all materials by the first of March each year.
 Funding decisions will be made by the first of April each year.
-The materials that are evaluated in the admissions and funding decision include the following:
+The following materials are evaluated in the admissions and funding decisions.
+All materials should be submitted through the online Graduate Admissions Portal:

-- A statement of purpose, describing what you wish to gain from graduate study in Anthropology and how the program will help you achieve those goals, to be sent to the Department of Anthropology and Sociology.
+- A statement of purpose, describing what you wish to gain from graduate study in Anthropology and how the program will help you achieve those goals.

 - Three letters of recommendation from persons familiar with the applicant's academic background and qualified to assess the applicant's readiness for graduate study.

-- Transcripts from all previous graduate and undergraduate coursework, to be sent to the Office of Graduate Studies.
+- Transcripts from all previous graduate and undergraduate coursework.

-- GRE scores (Verbal, Quantitative, Writing) from within the last five years, to be sent to the Office of Graduate Studies.
+- GRE scores (Verbal, Quantitative, Writing) from within the last five years.

-- Other materials, such as a curriculum vitae or resume, that the student wishes to be considered, to be sent to the Department of Anthropology and Sociology.
+- Other materials, such as a curriculum vitae or resume, that the student wishes to be considered.

 Applicants who are admitted will be given either regular or conditional status.
-All admissions decision notifications will be made by the Office of Graduate Studies.
+All admissions decision notifications will be made by the Graduate School.

 The master's degree (MA) requires a minimum of 33 semester hours, 15 of which must be earned in course work at the 600 level or above; completion of a seminar in each of the three subfields (ANT 631, ANT 621, ANT 641); and completion of an approved thesis or project.
 The seminars are taken during the student's first year in the program.
 No more than 6 hours of field courses (ANT 516, ANT 536) and no more than 9 hours of independent study courses (ANT 692, ANT 792) will be applied to the degree.